Predestination (film): Plot

-When John finishes his story, the agent reveals that he works for Robertson at the Temporal Bureau.
+When John finishes his story, the agent reveals that he works for the Temporal Bureau, in which Robertson is either a high-ranking officer or the head.
 He offers John the chance to kill his mysterious lover, who the agent thinks may be the Fizzle Bomber, in exchange for John joining the bureau as an agent.
-Together they go back to 1963, where John encounters and falls in love with Jane (his past self), realizing that he was his past self's lover all along.
-John, determined to change the past, goes ahead with the relationship and vows not to abandon Jane.
+Together, they go back to 1963, where John encounters and falls in love with Jane (his past self), realizing that he was his past self's lover all along.
+John, determined to change the past, goes ahead with the relationship and vows not to abandon himself as Jane.

-Meanwhile, the agent illegally returns to 1975 and helps his wounded past self, which Robertson allows as long as the agent kidnaps Jane's baby and delivers it to the Cleveland orphanage in 1945, completing the predestination paradox that makes John both of his own parents.
-Returning to 1963, the agent compels John to leave Jane and join the agency in 1985, as their troubled past is what will make them so effective at savings lives.
-They travel to headquarters, where John passes out.
+Meanwhile, the agent illegally returns to 1975 and helps his wounded past self, which Robertson allows as long as the agent kidnaps Jane's baby and delivers it to the Cleveland orphanage in 1945, completing the temporal paradox that makes John both of his own parents.
+Returning to 1963, the agent compels John to leave Jane and join the agency in 1985, as their troubled past is what will make them so effective at saving lives.
+They travel to headquarters, where John passes out and is hospitalized.

-The agent retires to 1975, where he is given one last chance to catch the Fizzle Bomber and is told that his time-travel device will self destruct upon arrival, although it doesn't.
-He finds the Bomber, only to discover that it is his future self.
-The bomber says that all his bombings were designed to prevent much greater disasters, and that the time-travel device still working is evidence that he was predestined to become the bomber.
-The bomber gives the agent a chance not to kill him, breaking the cycle, but the agent accepts his fate and shoots him.
+Informed his field kit will decommission after one final jump, the agent retires to New York City in 1975, but the kit fails to decommission.
+With information left for him by Robertson, he finds the Fizzle Bomber, only to his horror to discover that it is his future self.
+The bomber says that all his bombings were designed to prevent much greater disasters, and that the field kit still working is evidence that he was predestined to become the bomber.
+The bomber gives the agent a chance not to kill him and break the cycle, but the agent shoots him.

 The agent records a message to be delivered to John at headquarters when he wakes up in 1985, repeating the line "you are the best thing that's ever happened to me" that Jane told her baby.
 He then takes off his robe to reveal scars from gender reassignment surgery, confirming he is an older John—an orchestrated paradox created by Robertson.